doinab/constellation-lines/README.md

 # Constellation line figures in sky cultures across the world
 ## (a referenced dataset)

 An accessible, Creative-Commons-licenced, documented, and referenced dataset of constellations: most with line figures (or connect-the-dot figures) rather than only star groups.
-The stars are identified by [SIMBAD ids](https://simbad.cds.unistra.fr/simbad/sim-fid), which are both human- and machine-readable.
+The stars are identified by [SIMBAD ids](https://simbad.cds.unistra.fr/simbad/sim-fid), which are both human- and machine-readable (usually latinised Bayer ids).
 The many scholarly sources are in file _sources.bib_.

 The constellations were documented in _sky cultures_ (traditional astronomies, from tribes to empires) across the world and through time.
 The data includes **culture metadata** and scholarly **sources**.
 The constellations are annotated with **names**, text on the degree of **certainty** in its identification, a **description** (usually about practical usage or mythological themes for the constellation in that culture), the **semantics** of the constellation, and pointers to any known related constellations.